tarantool/cartridge-cli/README.md

 A proper version of Tarantool is provided on the runtime image:

-* For opensource, Tarantool of the same version as the one used for local development is installed to the image, and source files are copied.
+* For opensource, Tarantool of the same version as the one used for local development is installed to the image.
 * For Tarantool Enterprise, the bundle with Tarantool Enterprise binaries is copied to the image.